Charters Towers

 Table Chart PROFILE FAQ

-Charters Towers features high concentrations of lone person households, with a fairly typical median household size
+Charters Towers features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 63.9% of all households, including 19.8% couples with children, 28.3% couples without children, and 14.4% single parent families.
-Non-family households constitute the remaining 36.1%, with lone person households at 32.7% and group households comprising 3.3%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Non-family households make up the remaining 36.1%, with lone person households at 32.7% and group households comprising 3.3%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households